What is an air filter?

 When changing air filters, pay attention to the following points:

-- Store spare filters dry and clean in the original packaging
+- Store spare filters dry and clean in their original packaging

-- While changing air filters, wear protective clothing, such as a mouth mask and gloves
+- During air filter changes, wear protective clothing, such as a face mask and gloves

-- Carefully pack the dirty air filters to prevent the escape of contaminants
+- Carefully pack used air filters to prevent the release of contaminants.

-- Install the new air filter according to the filter manufacturer's instructions to avoid damage, such as wedged bags
+- Install new air filters according to the manufacturer’s instructions to avoid damage, such as bent pockets

-- Check the zero value of the differential pressure gauge and the operating-hour counter
+- Check the zero value of the differential pressure gauge and the operating hours counter

 Filters that have collected harmful substances must be disposed of as chemical waste.
 Always comply with environmental regulations when doing so.